pmuens/awesome-serverless/README.md

 - [AWS Lambda picking its spot](https://engineering.upside.com/aws-lambda-picking-its-spots-5348c1710347) - AWS Lambda introduction which discusses serverless architectures, their up- and downsides and use-cases.
 - [IT Ops and serverless computing](https://techbeacon.com/serverless-computing-has-landed-how-it-ops-can-adapt) - How IT Ops can adapt to serverless computing.
 - [Serverless and the death of DevOps](http://www.markwilson.co.uk/blog/2017/07/serverless-death-devops.htm) - How computing evolved of the years and how serverless might cause "the death of DevOps".
+- [How I cut my AWS bill by 90% by going serverless](https://medium.freecodecamp.org/how-i-cut-my-aws-bill-by-90-35c937596f0c) - How a small side-project benefitted when making the transition to a serverless architecture.

 ## Screencasts